sncrwf/workshops/labs/travelrequest/Exercise_bonus_3.2.md

 39. Click **Run Test**

-40. This will take a few minutes to run as we have 24 airports to update.
+40. This will take a few minutos to run as we have 24 airports to update.
 Once done, click **Your test has finished running.
 View the flow execution details.**

 41. Review the execution, take some time to expand each step to understand what has happened in this flow